Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Introduction

-Starting with~\cite{Gopalakrishnan_etal2016}, there has been an increasing research interest in the design and modelling of many-server systems with strategic servers as way to determine incentives for servers to work faster.
-The main stream of work concentrates on the analysis of Markovian many-server queues and aims to analyze equilibria using the stationary probabilities for such systems.
+Starting with~\cite{Gopalakrishnan_etal2016}, there has been an increasing research interest in modeling many-server systems with strategic servers to determine incentives for servers to work faster.
+The main stream of work concentrates on the analysis of Markovian queues and aims to analyze equilibria using the stationary probabilities.
 Hence, the characterization of the stationary probabilities constitutes a key step in this analysis.
-To the best of our knowledge, the only existing result in this direction is in~\cite{Gumbel1960}, where the stationary probabilities for many-server queues with heterogeneous servers is provided under a random routing policy and where the customers are routed to one of the idle servers uniformly at random.
+To the best of our knowledge, the only existing result in this direction is in~\cite{Gumbel1960}, where the stationary probabilities for systems with heterogeneous servers is provided under a random routing policy where the customers are routed to an idle server chosen uniformly at random.
 Unfortunately, even for this special case, the equations for the stationary probabilities are extremely involved, rendering an exact analysis of the general case intractable.
-The recent work on strategic servers mainly concentrates on identifying symmetric equilibria by setting all service rates equal except for the rate of a tagged server.
+As a result, the recent work on strategic servers mainly concentrates on identifying symmetric equilibria by setting all service rates equal except for the rate of a tagged server.

-In addition to the strategic behavior of servers, each server is an server having inherent individual differences and preferences.
-Each server has a different capability to serve customers, values idle time differently and, at equilibria, one expects each server to serve with a different rate if such equilibrium exists.
-It is then crucial for the next generation of models to capture these behaviors and analyze the so-called \textit{asymmetric equilibria} in which servers serve with heterogeneous rates and preferences.
+Furthermore, beyond strategic behavior, another consequence of servers being humans is the presence of inherent individual differences and preferences among servers.
+Each server possesses unique capabilities in serving customers, values idle time differently and, at equilibria, one expects each server to serve with a different rate if such equilibrium exists.
+It is then crucial for the next generation of models to capture these behaviors and analyze the so-called \textit{asymmetric equilibria} in which servers serve with heterogeneous rates.